Wet into Wet

 The most magical — and most unpredictable — watercolour technique

-The three stages of drying
+The five stages of drying

 - Very wet — paint flows freely, colours spread wide

-- Damp — paint is mobile but slowing; this is the "damp is dangerous" phase.
+- Almost dry — I call this the "damp is dangerous" phase.
 A brush with too much water here will cause cauliflower blooms

 - Dry — paint is fixed; marks will have hard edges